pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ## FLYSKY AFHDS2A - *28*
 Extended limits and failsafe supported

-Telemetry enabled for battery voltage and RX&TX RSSI using FrSky Hub protocol
+Telemetry enabled protocol:
+ - by defaut using FrSky Hub protocol (for example er9x): RX&battery voltages and RX&TX RSSI
+ - if using ersky9x and OpenTX: full telemetry information available

 Option is used to change the servo refresh rate.
 A value of 0 gives 50Hz (min), 70 gives 400Hz (max).
 Specific refresh rate value can be calculated like this option=(refresh_rate-50)/5.